felixlopz/hubrise-test-task/content/apps/gonnaorder/en/overview.md

 ## Description

-GonnaOrder is an online ordering solution intended for restaurateurs.
+GonnaOrder is an online ordering solution for restaurants.
+It supports on-site, takeaway and delivery orders.

-GonnaOrder provides a back office where you can edit your menu, add photos to products, highlight dishes of the day, and translate the menu into more than 80 languages.
-It can also be used to view the list of orders, and inform the customer of their order's real-time status.
+GonnaOrder provides a back office to edit the menu, attach photos to products, highlight dishes of the day, and translate product descriptions into more than 80 languages.
+It can also be used to view orders, and inform customers of their order's real-time status.

-GonnaOrder allows the customer to order on site, for takeaway or for delivery.

-For on-site orders, the customer scans a QR code on the table to access the menu on their smartphone, and then order.
-There is no app to be installed.
+For on-site orders, customers scan a QR code on their table to open the menu on their smartphone, and then order.
+There is no app to install.

 ## Integration features